adopted girl

 A little girl asks her parents over and over again to tell her about the very special night she entered this world, and how she came to be united with her parents.
 She finds enormous comfort in hearing about how much her parents loved her from the very beginning.
-A charming adoption story filled with with warmth, happiness and reassurance.
+A charming story is filled with with warmth, happiness and reassurance.

 Adoption is cheerfully celebrated in this colorful, accessible book perfect for young children.
-All adoptions are unique and families come together in different ways.
+All situations are unique and families come together in different ways.
 However, one very important common theme is that they all share their hearts and homes.

 And Tango Makes Three

 A heartwarming, true story about two male penguins who build a nest together and hatch their own baby penguin.
 A few tender words convey a powerful message about what family means.
-Highly recommended for parents who want to begin talking to their toddlers about adoption, or for anyone who wants to broaden their child's view of family.
+Highly recommended for parents who want to begin talking to their toddlers about this topic, or for anyone who wants to broaden their child's view of family.

 Love Makes a Family

-I Wished for You
+I Wished for You: An Adoption Story

 A mama bear and her baby boy, Barley, snuggle together on their favorite cozy chair to talk about how they came together.
 Barley asks his mama lots of questions which she answers gently and lovingly.
 Mama tells her son, "I wished for you", and God answered her prayers and chose them to be a family.